Chapter Three, An Afrofuture Narrative for Essex, Under the M25, Thurrock, Essex. Film still Andy Delaney 2022

 A three-part film and original sound work

-In three chapters, 'Othered in a region that has been historically Othered' (2022) begins with the fictional presence of black women during the mid-17th century Essex Witch Trials, when women were being persecuted as witches or essentially 'othered', connecting a speculative past with the objective lived experience of the present.
+In three chapters, 'Othered in a region that has been historically Othered' (2022) begins with the fictional presence of Black women during the mid-17th century Essex Witch Trials, when a staggering number of women were innocently persecuted as witches or essentially 'othered', connecting a speculative past with the objective lived experience of the present.
 The film propels us towards a radical alternative future for Essex, where 'a recovery' has been accomplished via the gift of Jab Jab -- a traditional mas played in the Caribbean islands of Grenada and Carriacou since the end of slavery that acts as a transformative juncture.

 'Othered in a region that has been historically Othered' was shown in the main gallery for the solo exhibition of the same title at Focal Point Gallery, between 25 June to 18 Sept 2022.
 The exhibition was also shortlisted for the Freelands Awards 2021.